 Pursuant to the requirements of Md.
-Code, State Finance & Procurement Article § 3.5-406(b)(2) the State Chief Information Security Officer (SCISO) must establish criteria for units of State government to report cybersecurity incidents.
+Code, State Public Utilities Article § 5-306(D)(2) the State Chief Information Security Officer (SCISO), in consultation with the Public Service Commission, is required to establish criteria for a public service company to report cybersecurity incidents.
 The law compels the SCISO to set criteria for:

-- When a cybersecurity incident must be reported; - The manner in which to report; and - The time period within which a report must be made to the Maryland Security Operations Center (MD-SOC)
+- The criteria for determining the circumstances under which a cybersecurity incident must be reported; - The manner in which to report; and - The time period within which a report must be made to the Maryland Security Operations Center (MD-SOC)